OpenDreamKit/OpenDreamKit.github.io/_posts/2015-07-01-developer-position-kaiserslautern.md

 We are seeking a full-time mathematical researcher and developer at TU Kaiserslautern to work with Prof. Wolfram Decker on the Singular contribution to the OpenDreamKit project.

+# Deadline

+Deadline for applications: Sept 23 2015.

 # Location

 The developer will work at TU Kaiserslautern in the city of Kaiserslautern Germany.
 Kaiserslautern is next to one of the largest contiguous forests in Europe.